Top Hero (2010 film)

 Top Hero is a 2010 Bangladeshi political action thriller film written and directed by Montazur Rahman Akbar, he also produced the film under the banner Star Plus.
-It feature Shakib Khan and Apu Biswas in the lead roles.
+It features Shakib Khan and Apu Biswas in the lead roles.

 Plot

-Hero's (Shakib Khan) father was murdered in hijacking incident.
+Hero's (Shakib Khan) father was murdered in a hijacking incident.
 His sister could not bear the grief and commits suicide.
 Now Hero wants to punish the people who were responsible for his loss.
-So he files a police report.
-But the police takes no actions.
-Finally Hero takes matters to his own hands.
+So he files a police report, but the police take no actions.
+Finally, Hero takes matters to his own hands.